 I was raised rural in the Appalachian Mountains.
-I spent my childhood in two separate worlds, the beauty of nature where along with my father, brother, and sometimes cousins we’d hike along the ridge lines, explore the hollows and creeks, and perhaps hunt a little in the crisp fall air.
-The other world was what many other gap generation kids, playing Nintendo then Sega Genesis, screwing around with PCs at the onset of the internet, and even watching my fair share of Nickelodeon and HBO with advent of C-Band satellite.
-Little did I realize the cultural transition that was occurring as more and more people were seeking the televised version of the American Dream, nor did I realize the resentment that would come when we were unable to achieve it, thanks to the natural resource created by coal.
+I spent my childhood in two separate worlds, the beauty of nature where along with my father, brother, and sometimes cousins, we’d hike along the ridge lines, explore the hollows and creeks, and perhaps hunt and fish a little.
+The other world was what many other gap generation kids of the nation enjoyed.
+Playing Nintendo then Sega Genesis, screwing around with PCs at the onset of the internet, and even watching my fair share of Nickelodeon and HBO with the advent of C-Band satellite.
+Little did I realize the cultural transition that was occurring as more and more people were seeking the televised version of the American Dream, nor did I realize the resentment that would come when we were unable to achieve it.

 But we aren’t stupid.

 We know more than many people give us credit for.
 When someone assumes that our problems are created in-house by our own “lack of intelligence and work ethic,” we don’t take kindly to it.

 The people who stare at election maps of Trump Country and spit venom towards rural communities need to realize their own ignorance as well.
 Many votes for Trump in Appalachia were votes against the established hierarchy of urbanism and the political associations tied to it.
 Hillary Clinton did not help herself with statements about “a basket of deplorables” or “shutting every mine down.”
 Though only sound bites, they were enough to signal the continued lack of understanding rural communities face within a government based upon urban provincialism.
 No one attempts to understand the root of our suffering, they instead engage in a nationwide case of fundamental attribution error.
 As Ron Eller stated (emphasis my own):